-^{} Supported by M.I.U.R. within projects "Potenziamento e Applicazioni della Programmazione Logica Disgiuntiva" and "Sistemi basati sulla logica per la rappresentazione di conoscenza: estensioni e tecniche di ottimizzazione."
+\ Supported by M.I.U.R. within projects "Potenziamento e Applicazioni della Programmazione Logica Disgiuntiva" and "Sistemi basati sulla logica per la rappresentazione di conoscenza: estensioni e tecniche di ottimizzazione."

-DLV is the state-of-the-art disjunctive ASP system, and it is based on an algorithm relying on backtracking search, like most other competitive ASP systems.
-Recently, DLV has been enhanced with "look-back" techniques, like backjumping procedures [4] and look-back heuristics [5].
-By backjumping [6] we refer to an optimized recovery upon inconsistency during the search where, instead of restoring the state of the search up to the previous choice and then "flipping" its value, we try to "jump over" choices that are not relevant for the inconsistency we met.
+DLV did not incorporate any "look-back" techniques, like "backjumping" procedures and "look-back" heuristics.
+By "backjumping" [4] we refer to an optimized recovery upon inconsistency during the search where, instead of restoring the state of the search up to the previous choice and then "flipping" its value, we try to "jump over" choices that are not relevant for the inconsistency we met.
 This is done by means of a reason calculus, which records information about the literals ("reasons") whose truth has caused the truth of other derived literals.

-Look-back heuristics [7] further strengthen the potential of backjumping by using the information made explicit by the reasons.
-The idea of this family of heuristics is to preferably choose atoms which frequently caused inconsistencies, thus focusing on "critical" atoms.
-This significantly differs from classical ASP heuristics that use information arising from tentatively applying the simplification part ("look-head") of the algorithm and analyzing the result.
-Look-back optimization techniques and heuristics have been shown, in various research areas, to be very effective on "big" benchmarks coming from applications, like planning and formal verification.
+Look-back heuristics [5] further strengthen the potential of backjumping by using the information made explicit by the reasons.
+The idea of such family of heuristics is to preferably choose atoms which frequently caused inconsistencies, thus focusing on "critical" atoms.
+This significantly differ from classical ASP heuristics that use information arising from the simplification part ("look-head") of the algorithm.
+Such look-back optimization techniques and heuristics have been shown, on other research areas, to be very effective on "big" benchmarks coming from applications, like planning and formal verification.